HealthDataInsight/attribute_descriptors/README.md

       attr_descriptors_from 'config/metadata/user.yml'
     end

-You can then access the metadata or the helpers directly from the class.
+You can then access the metadata directly either from the class or an instance.

-    User.metadata

-or

-    User.forename

-In the views you can access the form builders:
+    User.forename     # gives metadata for forename
+    User.new.metadata # gives the whole metadata

+You also have access to helper methods that let you create form fields intuively.

     User.forename.as_input_field

-You can also generate validations.
+You can also generate Rails validations automatically.

+    include 'attribute_descriptors'

     class User
+      include AttributeDescriptors
+      attr_descriptors_from 'config/metadata/user.yml'
       generate_validations
     end